 The importance of maintenance management cannot be overstated.
 After all, the maintenance team has a hand in every finished good or service that is consumed.
 They make sure our power stays on, our clothes are woven correctly, and our food gets packaged on time.
-The importance of maintenance management is no longer a matter of simply fixing things when they break.
+Without maintenance management, delivery of these products would be delayed and services would experience interruptions.
 Maintenance management is important for many reasons.

 Today’s buildings and equipment are becoming more automated, and automation adds to complexity.
 In industrial and commercial buildings, the use of automated HVAC, electronic and pneumatic systems, auxiliary power, and special environmental technologies are becoming more and more common.
 The potential cost of breakdown to these critical systems and assets is becoming an increasing risk to facility and maintenance management.
 Even more worrisome, maintenance staffs are being asked to do more with less while systems continue to grow in complexity